-Postgraduate Administrators within your department or institute are the first port of call for matters within your department.
+The Postgraduate Education Team within your department or institute is the first port of call for matters within your department.

-The Postgraduate Administrator (Hayley Woffendin) is your first port of call for matters that are not research or project related.
-She can answer questions about submitting your first-year report, applying for leave to work away, applying for intermission, change of course, thesis submission etc. You can email Hayley and her assistant Justin Holt, in the Oncology Postgraduate Education Team: postgradadmin@oncology.cam.ac.uk.
+The Postgraduate Administrator (Hayley Woffendin) is your first point of contact for matters that are not research or project related.
+She can answer questions about submitting your first-year report, applying for leave to work away, applying for intermission, change of course, thesis submission etc. Hayley also provides a confidential and friendly ear for other matters that may be affecting your wellbeing and impacting your degree course.
+You can email Hayley and her assistant Justin Holt, in the Oncology Postgraduate Education Team: postgradadmin@oncology.cam.ac.uk.